HolmesBryant/a-tooltip/README.md

         <div hidden>The tooltip message</div>
     </a-tooltip>

-Once the custom element has been defined and styles applied, the attributes `hidden` and `display` will be automatically removed.
+Once the custom element has been registered and styles applied, the attributes `hidden` and `display` will be automatically removed.

-If you are also getting unwanted layout-shift, you can solve this using css.
+If you are also getting unwanted layout shift, you can solve this using css.

-    /* css stylesheet */
+    /* Example CSS */
     a-tooltip {
         --icon-size: 35px;
         width: var(--icon-size);